CtrlK

 Completeness

-Clearly answers both 'what' (React composition patterns that scale, including compound components, render props, context providers, React 19 API changes) and 'when' (explicit 'Use when' clause covering refactoring, building libraries, designing APIs, plus a 'Triggers on' clause listing specific pattern types).
+Clearly answers both 'what' (React composition patterns that scale, including compound components, render props, context providers, React 19 API changes) and 'when' (explicit 'Use when' clause for refactoring, building libraries, designing APIs, plus a 'Triggers on' clause listing specific pattern types).

 3 / 3